Death of a Prophet, Birth of a Cult

-The Muslims would be in possession of Dabiq within a decade of the Prophet of Doom's death, but still no Judgement Day.
+The Muslims would be in possession of Dabiq within a decade of the Prophet's death, but still no Judgement Day.

 When Muhammad died before the eschaton's (the end of the world) arrival and the Hour continued to be delayed, the early Muslims had to radically reorient their religious vision.
 The Hour was thus increasingly differed into the distant future, and in less than a century Islam swiftly transformed itself from a religion expecting the end of the world to a religion that aimed to rule the world.

 Stephen J. Shoemaker, The Death of a Prophet - The End of Muhammad's Life and the Beginnings of Islam, University of Pennsylvania Press, 2012

 * In the Prophet Muhammad's doomsday scenario, which largely mimics that of the Christians, Jesus returns shortly before the onset of Judgment Day to make the earth and its people more to Allah's liking.